JetBrains/guide/site/dotnet/tutorials/resharper-to-rider/rider-debugger-for-resharper-users/index.md

 ## Main Toolbar and Run Button

 One of the first changes developers will notice from Visual Studio is the **Run** button in the main toolbar, shown as a _play_ icon.
 In Visual Studio, the **Run** button will immediately initiate a debugging session.
-We may be used to running our applications with the debugger attached, but there are side-effects to getting in the habit of always running in debug mode:
+We may be used to running our applications with the debugger attached, but there are side effects to getting in the habit of always running in debug mode:

 - Our applications will operate slower due to debugging overhead.
 - We are running unoptimized code, never experiencing production code until further down the development lifecycle.